Hans Eisele (physician): Trials and punishment

 On 13 December 1945, Eisele and 39 others were tried in the Dachau main trial for atrocities in Dachau.
 Eisele was convicted of his complicity in three executions, for which he had issued the death certificates afterwards.
 He was sentenced to death.
 However, after a mandatory review of his case and those of his codefendants, Eisele's death sentence was one of 8 out of 36 which were reduced to prison terms on appeal.
 The reasoning for sparing Eisele was that the military could not find evidence of him individually mistreating prisoners.
 In addition, medical care in the camp under his purview had improved somewhat, and he had barely spent any time in Dachau whatsoever.

 On 11 April 1947, Eisele was tried in the Buchenwald main trial.
-He was found guilty and was received another death sentence for complicity to murder and alleged human experimentation.
+He was found guilty and received another death sentence for complicity to murder and alleged human experimentation.
 However, the basic conviction against Eisele proved dubious and uncertain (much of what is now known about Eisele was then unavailable), so four of the eight military judges submitted an application that the judgment be converted by the reviewing body to a ten-year sentence, which was granted.

 During his detention in prison for war criminals Landsberg, he wrote an extensive defense titled Audiatur et altera pars in which he denied the allegations and represented himself as a convinced Christian, who had always been a physician only for the sake of others.
 In contrast, numerous witnesses of his crimes were former concentration camp prisoners, and sometimes even former SS members.
 But after his sentence was reduced to 10 years, Eisele, on 26 February 1952, was released from prison.